Abdur777/VALL-E-TTS/README.md

 #### MORE TO BE ADDED...

-## 🧠 TODO
-- [x] Add Chinese README
-- [x] Long text generation
-- [x] Replace Encodec decoder with Vocos decoder
-- [ ] Fine-tuning for better voice adaptation
-- [ ] `.bat` scripts for non-python users
-- [ ] To be added...

 ## 🙏 Appreciation
 - [VALL-E X paper](https://arxiv.org/pdf/2303.03926) for the brilliant idea
 - [lifeiteng's vall-e](https://github.com/lifeiteng/vall-e) for related training code
 - [bark](https://github.com/suno-ai/bark) for the amazing pioneering work in neuro-codec TTS model

-## ⭐️ Show Your Support

-If you find VALL-E X interesting and useful, give us a star on GitHub! ⭐️ It encourages us to keep improving the model and adding exciting features.

 ## 📜 License

 VALL-E X is licensed under the [MIT License](./LICENSE).

 ---

-Have questions or need assistance?
-Feel free to [open an issue](https://github.com/Plachtaa/VALL-E-X/issues/new) or join our [Discord](https://discord.gg/qCBRmAnTxg)

 Happy voice cloning! 🎤